I’m going to make two statements that seemingly contradict each other:

 The most effective result of networking is finding someone who reaches a similar market as mine and then trying to build a partnership.
 If you have similar, but non-competing products…you can work together.
 My most loyal customers are those with whom I’ve become friends and shared either information or something else that was of value to them–and that doesn’t mean trying to sell them one of my products.

-Fast forward 25 or so years.
+Fast forward 30 or more years.
 Today, we still are friends with many of those singles today.
 I’m in a totally different industry today — but those lessons learned from Arizona Singles are still an important part of my business philosophy today.

 Offer friendship with no strings attached and you will build relationships that can last a lifetime.